Pinjasaur/tfc/README.md

 Given a [`domains.txt`](/domains.txt) file containing one domain per line, the Node.js script will fire off requests for each of the files.
 Given network I/O is the constraint, this can take a while.

-Redirects are capped at 20 and a request times out after 60 seconds.
+Redirects are capped at 20 and validity is based off the HTTP status code, Content-Type, and first few values of the response data.
 After completing, the statistics will be printed out.

 ## Usage